Ficool

 "I'm sorry!
 I'm sorry!
 I won't do it again, give me another chance please I won't make any more mistakes."
 I reply back frantically hoping that wasn't going to be the last mistake I ever made in my pathetic life.

 "You're very lucky you caught me in one of my better moods.
 I will be more than merciful and give you one more chance so don't blow it."
 The man over the phone said as if he had just given me the best present of all time but in a way it really was.
 He had just blessed me with a second chance at life even though I had made a very idiotic mistake.
-I could've gotten everyone killed right then and there but now I get my chance at redemption I CAN BECOME A HERO!
+I could've gotten everyone killed right then and there but now I get my chance at redemption.

 "Thank you so much for the second chance, I will not disappoint you!"
-I say as if I was talking to my father like I just got a bad grade on a test but next time I'd get an A +.
+I say as if I was talking to my father like I just got a bad grade on a test.

-"Good that's the attitude I want out of you Victor, now go get that code and open the vault."
-The voice says.
+"Good, that's the attitude I want out of you Victor, now go get that code and open the vault.
+But Tick tock, Victor.
+You only have so much time." he said.

 "I know, I know!"
 I gasped, my voice barely audible over my ragged breathing.
+I started towards the stairs when a woman's voice echoed out "Please save us mister!"
+I gave her a reassuring smile before taking off.
+For some reason I could perfectly remember all her features, all from her rosy cheeks to her kind eyes.
+No one deserved to go through this and that's why I was going to save everyone.
 My legs felt like lead, but I pushed harder.
 Second floor.
 Third, the manager's office was on the fourth.
 My vision blurred at the edges.
 When was the last time I'd run like this?
 The stairwell echoed with my footsteps, each one a countdown I couldn't afford to lose.

 Finally—the fourth floor.
 I burst through the door and stumbled down the hallway, my shoulder hitting the wall as I rounded the corner.
 The manager's office door stood closed, mocking me.
 I twisted the handle.
 Locked.